Lake County Indiana Drug Possession Defense Lawyer

 Whether charged as a misdemeanor or felony, possession of marijuana, crack, cocaine, heroin, or illegally prescribed drugs can lead to large fines, jail time and a reputation that is hard to shake.

-At The Law Offices of Matthew D. LaTulip, P.C., our goal is to fight for the dismissal or reduction of charges when you have been arrested for possession of drugs or drug paraphernalia.
+At LaTulip Law Offices, P.C., our goal is to fight for the dismissal or reduction of charges when you have been arrested for possession of drugs or drug paraphernalia.
 Contact a drug possession attorney today to schedule an appointment.

 Indiana Paraphernalia Defense Attorney